comstar/EntityAudit/README.md

 ## Usage

-Querying the auditing information is done using a `SimpleThings\EntityAudit\AuditReader` instance.
+Querying the auditing information is done using a `Comstar\EntityAudit\AuditReader` instance.

-In Symfony2 the AuditReader is registered as the service "simplethings_entityaudit.reader":
+In Symfony2 the AuditReader is registered as the service "comstar_entityaudit.reader":

     <?php